Why Experts are Calling Log4j the Worst Security Flaw of the Decade and Why You Should Care

 Provide specific security awareness training to all employees on: how to handle sensitive data and use software, what threats your organization faces and how to identify them, and how to spot signs of a breach.
 Keep employees updated about risks as they crop up and where they can report security incidents.

-For maximum protection, consider Data Security and Privacy Breach Insurance.
+For maximum protection, consider Data Security & Privacy Breach Insurance.
 Your general liability policies won’t cover a breach, but a dedicated cyber policy can help offset some of the potential financial loss from legal fees, damages, and associated expenses.
 To learn more, click here.

 An added benefit?
 In addition to boosting your overall security posture, implementing baseline cyber controls, like MFA, encryption, backup protocols, and security awareness training, will ensure that your organization meets minimum requirements to qualify for Cyber Insurance.